JEDEC memory standards: Unit prefixes for semiconductor storage capacity

 The JEDEC DDR3 SDRAM standard JESD-79-3f uses Mb and Gb to specify binary memory capacity: "The purpose of this Standard is to define the minimum set of requirements for JEDEC compliant 512 Mb through 8 Gb for x4, x8, and x16 DDR3 SDRAM devices."

 JESD21-C

 The standard JESD21-C: Configurations for Solid State Memories is maintained by JEDEC committee JC41.
 This committee consists of members from manufacturers of microprocessors, memory ICs, memory modules, and other components, as well as component integrators, such as video card and personal computer makers.
-Standard 21 is published in loose-leaf binder format to accommodate frequent updates.
+Standard 21 is published in two formats to accommodate frequent updates: